Sustainable Procurement of Soybeans

-The Fuji Oil Group formulated its sourcing policy and set medium- to long-term goals and KPIs for palm oil in 2016.
+The Fuji Oil Group formulated our sourcing policy and set medium- to long-term goals and KPIs for palm oil in 2016.
 With the growing concerns for the environmental and human rights issues arising from soybeans, we expanded the scope to include soybeans and soy protein raw materials.
-In May 2020 we joined RTRS, a non-profit organization promoting responsible production, trade and use of soybeans, and received guidance from outside organizations, which allowed us to formulate the policy framework during FY2020 and the policy itself in June 2021.
+In May 2020 we joined RTRS, a non-profit organization promoting responsible production, trade and use of soybeans, and relied on the expertise of various stakeholders involved in soybeans to formulate the Responsible Soybeans and Soy Products Sourcing Policy in June 2021.
+In FY2021, we created a self-assessment tool for suppliers and have begun assessing the status of each supplier, although investigations are still ongoing.
 Going forward, we will continue to improve traceability to achieve our goals to identify the problems and find solutions to each problem at our production sites.

 Solution-based approaches to implementing the Responsible Soybeans and Soy Product Sourcing Policy

 |Global environment||Trace supply chain to primary collection points||U.S., Canada, China|

 |Global environment and human rights||Gather information through RTRS membership||U.S., Canada, China|

 Tracing across the supply chain to primary collection points

 While we currently oversee 100% of our distribution record in the Japanese market, we recognize the gap between the practices of our suppliers and the Responsible Soybeans and Soy Products Sourcing Policy.

 We also have an issue with ensuring traceability to primary collection points, where soybeans are transported and collected from a large number of commercial farms, in North America, China and other markets outside Japan.